suvradip/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/php.md

 **public function export(ExportConfig $exportConfig, $exportDoneListener = null, $exportStateChangedListener = null)** Exports chart with specified configurations, __ExportDone__ listener and __ExportStateChanged__ listener and returns an __Exporter__ instance.

+**public static function saveExportedFiles($export, $dir = '.')**

+It is a helper function to save the whole **outputFileBag** in the specified directory.
+It can also take an enclosing directory path as the second parameter.
+The directory path will be appended with the output file paths before saving.

+**public static function getExportedFileNames($export)** It extracts all the realPath from the outputFileBag

 ## Class Exporter